IBM/network-config-analyzer/docs/SchemeFileFormat.md

 * _allCaptured_ - Count of non-captured pods

 #### Exit code meaning :
+The exit code of running a scheme-file queries is the count of:
+* NetworkConfigs with mismatching number of expectedWarnings (only networkConfigs that run in queries are counted)
+* NetworkConfigs with mismatching number of expectedError (only networkConfigs that run in queries are counted)
-The exit code of running a scheme-file represents the number of queries that their result did not match the given expected result or/and their output did not match the given expected output file contents.
+* Queries that their result did not match the given expected result
+* Queries that their output did not match the given expected output file contents.